awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-apiauth.md

 *Required*: No
 *Default*: None
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
-*Additional Notes*: SAM adds the Authorizers to the OpenApi definition of an Api\.
+*Additional notes*: SAM adds the Authorizers to the OpenApi definition of an Api\.

  `DefaultAuthorizer`   <a name="sam-api-apiauth-defaultauthorizer"></a>
 Specify a default authorizer for an API Gateway API, which will be used for authorizing API calls by default\.